Applying for a Grant

 Ensure that you complete the application in full and ensure that all the supporting documentation is provided with the application.

-If your application does not fit within the Authorised Purpose or is incomplete then the Society will return your grant application to you.
+If your application does not fit within the Authorised Purpose or is incomplete then the Trust will return your grant application to you.

 The Authorised Purpose of The North and South Trust Limited is;

 The promotion and development of amateur rugby union football through direct support of the Auckland Rugby Referees’ Association, the Auckland Primary Schools’ Rugby Union, the Auckland Secondary Schools’ Rugby Union, and rugby clubs affiliated to, and sub-unions of, the Auckland Rugby Football Union Incorporated and deemed to have subscribed to and be bound by the constitution and rules of Auckland Rugby Football Union Incorporated and the constitution and rules of the New Zealand Rugby Football Union Incorporated.

 The promotion and development of any amateur sports playing in recognised leagues or competitions, including but not limited to the provision of ground hire or maintenance fees, buildings and facilities, equipment and uniforms, travel and accommodation costs, tournament fees, referees and educational programmes.

 To assist and benefit any charitable, educational, cultural or philanthropic purpose or any other purpose that is beneficial to the public or a section of it.

 All Grant Applications are to be made online.